opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/ims_image_v2.md

 * `tags` - (Optional) The tags of the image.

 * `instance_id` - (Optional) The ID of the ECS that needs to be converted into an image.
-  This parameter is mandatory when you create a privete image from an ECS.
+  This parameter is mandatory when you create a private image from an ECS.
+  Changing this creates a new image.

+* `volume_id` - (Optional) Specifies the data disk ID.
+  This parameter is mandatory when you create a private image from a volume.
   Changing this creates a new image.

 * `image_url` - (Optional) The URL of the external image file in the OBS bucket.